On a visit to Dublin the stereotypes are rich and familiar: Guinness, music, conversation – the craic.

 What of the golf?
-Well, some of the best golf courses near Dublin include Portmarnock, Royal Dublin, The Island and Portmarnock Links – between them they have between them everything a golfer could wish for.
-History, tradition, and links layouts that are both fair and demanding in equal measure.
+Well, some of the best golf courses near Dublin include Portmarnock, Royal Dublin, The Island and Jameson Links – between them they have between them everything a golfer could wish for: history, tradition, and links layouts that are both fair and demanding in equal measure.
 And each of them come not only with a wonderful test of golf but also with the very warmest of welcomes.

 It’s generosity of spirit, it’s kindness and charm.
 And to be able to combine the warmth, wonder and culture of a vibrant European city.
 Many of the best golf courses near Dublin are stunning links layouts and that is not something you can say about too many cities around the world.
 So you have to ask yourself why wouldn’t you go?

 THE BEST GOLF COURSES NEAR DUBLIN

 A truly iconic name with a course to match.
 Portmarnock is the grandaddy of links layouts on this coastline.
 The greats of the game have all graced the hallowed greens and fairways of this majestic golf course and they speak with a unanimous voice, when they deliver their verdict: outstanding.Fast, firm and, above all, fair – this is a course that, on the one hand, is beautifully presented but, on the other, will demand every shot you have (and many you don’t) as you reach into the bag for every one of those 14 golf clubs.
 There is even talk it might become the first golf course outside of the United Kingdom to host The Open.